LegalAtoms provides a complete solution for law enforcement agencies serve the case documents.

 An officer would click the “E-Serve” to deliver the case documents to the respondent electronically.
 Text messaging and email remains the most convenient and reliable way to serve, but law enforcement can choose any of the following means:

 LegalAtoms pre-populates the respondent information provided by the petitioner.
 The officer can override these values.

 3. Complete the proof of service form

 Once the respondent acknowledges, the law enforcement agency receives a notification.
 At this point, the officer can complete the proof of service form digitally online from any device (laptop, smartphone, tablet).
-Then the clerk will receive an email notification that the service is complete.
+Then let the clerk and client know the Proof of service (POS) is completed.